 You can also find a quilt I made on Mary Lou Weidman's blog page.
 We met her at Quilt Market in Houston .... she is as fun as her quilts!

 I just ran across the Feathered Star mentioned on another blog..
 Lone Star Road and finally this is my own blog that I started before the shop opened (that I rarely update now) Quilted Distractions.
-Interesting if you're interested in the beginnings of the shop!
+Interesting if you're curious about the beginnings of the shop!

 The Callahan County Historical Commission met here at the Feathered Star on Tuesday, May 3 at 6:00pm.
 Exciting to meet others who are interested in local history and spark a little interest in quilting at the same time!